michaeldyrynda/founder-style/source/views.md

 section: content
 title: Views
 ---

 Views are a means for displaying your data.
 You should always strive to keep any logic and calculations out of your views at all times, instead carrying out all of this implementation in your controllers.

-Focussing on ensuring your views are responsible for displaying data only, allows them to remain light and simple to reason about.
+This leaves your views slim and simple to reason about.

 Although Laravel supports templating with plain PHP files, Laravel's Blade templating engine is simple and powerful.
 It provides control structures that allow you to iterate over arrays of data that you might return from your database, conditionally display content, inherit from and extend other layouts, and even abstract reusable components.

-## Naming and usage <a href="#naming-and-usage" name="naming-and-usage" class="text-grey">#</a>
+## Naming and usage <a class="text-grey" name="naming-and-usage" href="#naming-and-usage">#</a>

-View files must be `camelCase`.
+View filenames must be `camelCase`.

 View files should be named alongside your routes, wherever possible.
 It's easier to locate the view file for the `users.index` route if it is in `resources/views/users/index.blade.php` and not called `accounts.blade.php` or `userIndex.blade.php`.